anjathiart/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - Anja Thiart

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on 2 August 2020

+## Initial goal
+I want to complete CS50 Web, the follow up to CS50 Computer Science.
+In parrallel to the above, I want to develop my personal website and incorporate my projects from the course, as well as the preceding course, as I go along.

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com

 ### R1D2